TAKE ADVANTAGE OF AMAZON HOLIDAY DEALS!

 Modified CIMT (mCIMT) has also been developed by Stephen Page and colleagues as a less intense but more practical treatment that involves the same principles as CIMT but with less time than traditional CIMT.

-Swallowing Exercises – Dysphagia or trouble with swallowing can be a very serious impairment even life threatening.
+Dysphagia or trouble with swallowing can be a very serious impairment even life threatening.
 If food or drink enters into the lungs rather than the stomach, this is called aspiration and can lead to aspiration pneumonia.
-A licensed speech pathologist or speech therapist can help a patient with improving swallowing.
-The speech therapist can also recommend the appropriate diet to prevent aspiration.
+A licensed speech pathologist or speech therapist can help a patient with dysphagia through swallowing exercises and diet modifications.
+The speech therapist will recommend the appropriate diet to prevent aspiration.
 This may include thickened liquids, pureed food, or even nutrition through a feeding tube if a patient’s swallowing is severely impaired.
-One may not even be aware that they are aspirating food or drink so it is important to have a swallow study after a stroke and participate in any exercises or recommendations made by the speech therapist.
+One may not even be aware that they are aspirating food or drink, so it is important to have a swallow study after a stroke and participate in any exercises or recommendations made by the speech therapist.

 Exercises to improve cognition may be directed at memory, problem solving, reasoning, following directions, initiation of activity, and comprehension.
 A speech therapist will often work with a patient on these exercises, but an occupational therapist may also work on cognitive activities with a patient to help with daily tasks such as paying bills, cooking, and work activities.
 There are many cell phone apps and online websites that offer brain training, but these online exercises may not necessarily carry over into improvement in everyday functioning, so it is best to also include real life cognitive practice rather than only doing computer activities.